Russian diplomats expelled from UK head to Moscow

 London (CNN)Twenty-three Russian diplomats expelled from the UK over the poisoning of a former spy on British soil have begun their journey to Moscow, Russia state news agency TASS reported.

 Around 80 people, including the diplomats' families, were due to fly out of London on Tuesday to the Russian capital.
-Reuters images showed buses with diplomatic plates leaving the Russian embassy in London.
+A Reuters video showed a small crowd gathered outside the Russian embassy, hugging and waving goodbye to others boarding vehicles with diplomatic plates.

 Russia and the UK have been embroiled in a bitter diplomatic row since Russian former double agent Sergey Skripal, 66, and his daughter, 33-year-old Yulia Skripal, were poisoned in the English cathedral city of Salisbury on March 4.

-The pair remain critically ill in the hospital, while a British police officer also fell ill from exposure to the substance, which British officials believe was the military-grade nerve agent Novichok.
+The pair remain critically ill in the hospital, while a British police officer also fell ill from exposure to the substance, which British officials believe was the military-grade nerve agent Novichok

 Putin calls row 'delirium'

-Russian officials have repeatedly denied carrying out the poisoning, and President Vladimir Putin described the accusations as "delirium" on Sunday, in comments after winning another six years as president.
+UK Prime Minister Theresa May has accused Russia of orchestrating the attack, and Russian officials have repeatedly denied carrying out the poisoning.

+Russian President Vladimir Putin described the accusations as "delirium" on Sunday, in comments after winning another six years as president.

+Experts from the Organization for the Prohibition of Chemical Weapons have arrived in the UK to investigate the use of the substance, on May's invitation.

+UK Foreign Secretary Boris Johnson said Sunday that Britain had information showing Russia was "producing and stockpiling quantities of Novichok," in violation of the Chemical Weapons Convention.

-UK Foreign Secretary Boris Johnson said that the Russian denials were growing grow "increasingly absurd."
+He said in Brussels on Monday that the Russian denials were growing "increasingly absurd."

-"One time they say that they never made Novichok, another time they say did make Novichok but all the stocks have been destroyed," he said Monday at a NATO meeting in Brussels.
+"One time they say that they never made Novichok, another time they say did make Novichok but all the stocks have been destroyed," he said, at a NATO meeting.

-"I think what people can see is that this is a classic Russian strategy of trying to conceal the needle of truth in a haystack of lies and obfuscation.
+"I think what people can see is that this is a classic Russian strategy of trying to conceal the needle of truth in a haystack of lies and obfuscation."

 Russia's foreign ministry has retaliated by ordering 23 British diplomats leave the country as well.